JimmyHang/O365UserOnboarding/README.md

 # O365UserOnboarding
-Sample Azure Automation PowerShell Runbook, this runbook runs on a hybrid worker to provision user accounts for Office 365
+* Sample Azure Automation PowerShell Runbook
+* this runbook runs on a hybrid worker to provision user accounts for Office 365